rugvedbairagi26/Diabetic-retinopathy/README.md

 Random samples from each class were visualized to inspect:

-lesion patterns
+1)lesion patterns

-illumination differences
+2)illumination differences

-background artifacts
+3)background artifacts

 This analysis motivated careful preprocessing and conservative augmentation.